Stephenklop/Stephenklop/README.md

 # Hi there, I'm Stephen 👋

 I'm a Front End Developer that is recently graduated from <strong>Grafisch Lyceum Rotterdam</strong>.
-I'm currently looking for jobs.
-I previously worked at Media Choice, a media company in the Netherlands.
+I'm currently studying Informatica for a Bachelors of science

 ## Current Projects <br/>